[UPDATED: APR 2020]

 Endless Possibilities one plugin at a time

-While I’ve outlined only a few of the must-have WordPress Plugins, my advice to everyone interested in exploring the full potential of WordPress: Do your research of what’s available for the tasks at hand, check out how often the plugin is updated by the developer as outdated plugins may cause security risk to your website, test which WordPress plugin gets the job done best, and delete all plugins that are NOT active on your WordPress website as they only take up space (if needed you can always download them again at a later time).
+While I’ve outlined only a few of the must-have WordPress Plugins, my advice to everyone interested in exploring the full potential of WordPress: Do your research of what’s available for the tasks at hand, check out how often the plugin is updated by the developer as outdated plugins may cause a security risk to your website, test which WordPress plugin gets the job done best, and delete all plugins that are NOT active on your WordPress website as they only take up space (if needed you can always download them again at a later time).
 Most important, go out there and pre-plan what it is that you want to accomplish before searching endlessly for a solution with way too many options.

 Wait, you know of another WordPress plugin that didn’t make my must-have list?